 17. Butterball isn’t the only turkey hotline you can call for help with your Thanksgiving feast.

 The Butterball Turkey Talk-Line is famous for the calls it gets from uncertain cooks on Thanksgiving.
 But 1-800-BUTTERBALL isn't the only game in town.
 If you can't reach any of the 50+ Butterball experts, you can also call the following numbers:

 - The U.S. Department of Meat and Poultry Hotline: (888) 674-6854, open until 2 p.m. on Thanksgiving

 - Honeysuckle White Turkey Line: (800) 810-6325

-Google recently released the 2017 list of the most popular Thanksgiving side dishes in every state, and while favorites like stuffing, green beans, sweet potatoes, and pecan pie make many lists, there are also a few surprises.
+According to Google’s 2017 list of the most popular Thanksgiving side dishes in every state, people’s dinner plates may look pretty different.
+While favorites like stuffing, green beans, sweet potatoes, and pecan pie make many lists, there are also a few surprises.
 If you live in South Dakota or Oregon, don't be surprised to find Ambrosia salad on the table.
 Ohio is particularly fond of seven-layer salad, while sausage stuffing is on the menu in Connecticut.
 Arizona prefers pumpkin roll, while New York can't do without acorn squash.

 20. Black Friday isn’t named for the day businesses got back into the black.